Juniper/contrail-controller/specs/gateway-less-forwarding.md

 A virtual network can have provider network configured using a link from the VN to IP Fabric VN.

-Schema would be updated to provide configuration for control node to share relevant routes with TORs (in case control node peers with TOR).
+vRouter specific IP allocation pool can be created.
+If an instance IP is created with a link to a vrouter and vrouter is linked with a flat subnet IPAM, then the instance IP is allocated an address from the vrouter specific allocation pool.

 ## 3.3 User workflow impact
 Provisioning will create VMI for vhost interface.
-Creation of IPAM for IP fabric network, policy / security group configurations for vhost interface, spawning VMs / containers in IP fabric network can now be done.
+Creation of virtual networks with IP fabric forwarding, policy / security group configurations for vhost interface can now be done.

 ## 3.4 UI changes
 Allow the possibility of above mentioned workflows.

 ## 3.5 Notification impact
-Existing UVEs will now extend to the IP fabric.
+Existing UVEs will now extend to VNs using IP fabric forwarding.

 # 4. Implementation
 ## 4.1 Work items
 * Config impact - API server will create additional routing instance in IP fabric network for storing forwarding routes.
 Schema shall allow vrouter to be the parent of vhost VMI objects.
+Also, handling of vrouter specific allocation pool will be added.

 * Control node impact - Publishing relevant routes to TOR.

-* Vrouter impact - handling new IP fabric VRF, support for VMs in IP fabric network, ensuring data and control use appropriate VRFs to make policy decisions for IP fabric traffic.
+* Vrouter impact - handling new IP fabric VRF, support for virtual networks with IP fabric forwarding, ensuring data and control use appropriate VRFs to make policy decisions for IP fabric traffic.

 * UI impact - Allow IPAM creation in IP fabric network, vhost interface policy configurations etc.